alexisn725/US_Alcohol_HHIncome/README.md

 ## Requirement 3: Visualize Data
 - 3 Tableau charts were created, and then put into a Tableau dashboard to display
-- 1 matplotlib chart was created
+- 1 seaborn chart was created

 ## Requirement 4: Best Practices
 - A data dictionary was created that describes the columns of the final merged dataset.
 It is above in the Readme.